Automorphisms of real del Pezzo surfaces and the real plane Cremona group: Del Pezzo surfaces of degree 4

 \begin{prop} Let $X\cong\Quad_{2,2}(0,2)$ be a real del Pezzo surface of degree 4, and $G\subset\Aut(X)$ be a strongly minimal group.
 Then $A'$ is a subgroup of

 isomorphic to $\id$, $\ZZ/2$, $\ZZ/3$ or $\Sym_3$.
-Moreover, each strongly minimal group is either contained in $A_o$ and isomorphic to $ (\ZZ/2)^k, $ $k=1,2,3,4$, or is an extension of such a group by a subgroup of $A'$ isomorphic to $\ZZ/2$, $\ZZ/3$ or $\Sym_3$; all listed groups indeed occur as strongly minimal groups (more information about the structure of $G$ is given in the proof). \end{prop} \begin{proof} As above, denote by $E_x$ the exceptional divisor over a point $x\in\Quad_{2,2}$, and by $F_1$ and $F_2$ the strict transforms of fibers.
+Moreover, each strongly minimal group is either contained in $A_o$ and isomorphic to $ (\ZZ/2)^k, $ $k=1,2,3,4$, or is an extension of such a group by a subgroup of $A'$ isomorphic to $\ZZ/2$, $\ZZ/3$ or $\Sym_3$ (and all listed groups indeed occur as strongly minimal groups), or is a group of mixed type.
+More information about the structure of $G$ is given in the proof. \end{prop} \begin{proof} As above, denote by $E_x$ the exceptional divisor over a point $x\in\Quad_{2,2}$, and by $F_1$ and $F_2$ the strict transforms of fibers.
 Then one has

 The complex involution acts as

 and the same reasoning as in the proof of Proposition \ref{prop: dP4 case 3,1} applies to $A'$ to get restrictions on this group.
 We proceed with enumerating minimal subgroups of $A_o$.
 One can use the same basis for $\Pic(X_\CC)\otimes\RR$ as in the proof of Proposition \ref{prop: dP4 case 3,1} and see that $a^*$ remains unchanged, while $\sigma^*a^*$ sends $e_i$ to $(1-a_i)e_0+(-1)^{a_i+1}e_i$ for $i=4,5$.
 Thus for $G\subset A_o$ we have